 Foggy Window FAQs

-Believe it or not, your window unit expands and contracts based on the weather.
+Your windows expand and contract as the temperature fluctuates.
 On hot days when the sun is heating up your window, it causes the entire window unit to expand.
 As the weather cools down in the evening, your entire window unit will contract.
-This expansion/contraction puts pressure on your window’s seals, eventually pushing air out through the seals.
+This expansion/contraction puts pressure on your window’s seals, pushing air out through the seals.

-Now, repeat this action on a daily basis, and over the course of time, the stress on your window’s seals causes more air to get in, and along with the air comes moisture – which results in the foggy appearance.
-When a window seal cracks, becomes damaged, or simply wears out, it will not properly seal the inside of your home from outdoor elements.
+Over the course of time, the stress on your window’s seals causes more air to get in, and along with the air comes moisture – which results in the foggy appearance.
+When a window seal cracks, becomes damaged, or simply wears out, it will not protect the inside of your home from the outdoor temperature.

 Can foggy double pane windows be repaired?

 Often times, a foggy double pane window can be repaired by simply replacing the window seal.
 Thankfully, this has been known to save Raleigh homeowners hundreds of dollars!

 How can I remove moisture between two panes of glass?

 There are a few tips you can use to eliminate double pane window condensation.

 - Open you windows to encourage air flow so your home receives proper ventilation